 Each of these services also offer WordPress plugins available from the WordPress.org plugins repository that make it exceptionally simple and quick to connect your site to the service.

 If you prefer not to use one of these services or have your own SMTP server, there are a number of SMTP plugins options available from the WordPress.org plugin repository that will route your email through an SMTP server.
-We do not recommend using a custom SMTP server unless you’re comfortable with configuring the server and know what you are doing.
+We do not recommend using a custom SMTP server unless you’re comfortable configuring the server and know what you are doing.

 - Checking if PHP/WordPress can send mails, by rtCamp